kelly-olsson/COMP-2800-DTC-13-RepairShare/README.md

 The project can be set up in any IDE, though Visual Studio Code is recommended.
 Installation order is not critical.

 ## Testing
 Access our [Testing Plan](https://bit.ly/3c2DxOy).
-For automated tests, refer to `DTC-Team13-SeleniumTests.side` in the `Testing` folder.
+For automated tests, refer to `DTC-Team13-SeleniumTests.side` in the `tests` folder.

 ## Sources
 We have utilized a variety of resources: